2-min scorecardSee what your manual month-end close is actually costing you

 How does Go Fig handle Epicor's BAQ layer?

 Most reporting needs are met by syncing the underlying business objects directly (JobHead, PartTran, InvcHead, etc.), which is faster and more maintainable than BAQ extracts.
-For edge cases where a BAQ encodes business logic you want to preserve, Go Fig can call the BAQ REST endpoint and materialize the result as a table, though we usually recommend rebuilding the logic in a Go Fig flow so it is versioned and auditable.
+For edge cases where a BAQ encodes business logic you want to preserve, Go Fig can call the BAQ REST endpoint and materialize the result as a table, though we usually recommend rebuilding the logic in a Go Fig workflow so it is versioned and auditable.

 Can Go Fig reconcile Epicor WIP to the general ledger?